jgulanes220000000159-netizen/capstone/functions/README.md

 - `notifyExpertsOnNewRequest`: Sends a notification to all users with role `expert` when a new `scan_requests/{id}` document is created with `status: 'pending'` or `'pending_review'`.
 - `notifyUserOnReviewCompleted`: Sends a notification to the requesting user when a `scan_requests/{id}` document transitions to `status: 'completed'` or `'reviewed'`.
+- `notifyUserOnApproval`: Sends an email notification to users when their account status changes from `pending` to `active` (account approved).

 ## Prerequisites